joshuaharry/flexpdf/README.md

-# NLPDF
+# FlexPDF

-Flexible annotation components designed to work well with Adobe's PDF embedding API.
+A flexible collection of design patterns and UI components designed to make layering sophisticated functionality atop PDF documents easy.